Mental health problems include depression, anxiety, eating disorders, obsessive compulsive disorder, ADHD and self-harm.

 Increased investment is vital to the delivery of more efficient and effective mental health services, with a renewed focus on prevention and early intervention.

-If a child or young person with mental health problems is left without support and access to treatment the worst their outcomes are, resulting in a potentially high cost to the economy and society.
+If a child or young person with mental health problems is left without support and access to treatment the worst their outcomes are, commonly persisting into adult life.
+They are, for example, more likely to die younger, be unemployed, become homeless or end up in costly long-term care.

 Ensuring that children and young people with mental health problems can quickly access the appropriate treatment is vital in supporting them to reach their full potential.